platipodium/schism-mossco/Readme.md

 3) schism-esmf component wrapper
 4) MOSSCO

+This directory should reside next to the schism/trunk and schism/esmf directories, e.g schism/mossco.

 Then, set environment variables to point to these installations:

 1) ESMFMKFILE to locate esmf.mk